Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Get-AzureADContactManager.md

 # Get-AzureADContactManager

 ## SYNOPSIS
-Retrieves the manager of a contact from Azure Active Directory
+Gets the manager of a contact.

 ## SYNTAX